rehakasuto/Netsparker/README.md

 In application you need to register a new user.
 Without this user you can not access pages except Hangfire reports
 ![image](https://user-images.githubusercontent.com/22036236/111178298-0ccc6600-85bc-11eb-99e8-897e37ae4883.png)

-Kullanıcızı oluşturun daha sonra önünüze düşen ekranda activate user linkine tıklayıp kullanıcıyı aktive edin.
-Aktive edilmemiş kullanıcı ile giriş yapamazsınız.
-Bu AspNet Identity nin kendi tasarımından gelmektedir.
+Create the user then click to activate user.
+You can not login with deactive users.
 This is an AspNet Identity feature.
 ![image](https://user-images.githubusercontent.com/22036236/111178432-32596f80-85bc-11eb-90a8-ab88701e7366.png)